AdobeDocs/experience-manager-65.en/help/assets/interactive-images.md

    1. Near the upper-left corner of the Hotspot Management page, select **[!UICONTROL Hotspot]**.
    1. On the image, select a location where you want the hotspot to appear.
 If necessary, drag the hotspot to adjust its location.
-   1. Add additional hotspots as necessary by repeating steps a and b.
+   1. Add extra hotspots as necessary by repeating steps a and b.
    1. (Optional) To delete a hotspot, select it on the image, then select **[!UICONTROL Delete]** (trashcan icon) under the **[!UICONTROL Hotspots]** heading.

 1. In the Name text field, type the name of the hotspot.
 This name also appears in the Selected Hotspot drop-down list.